 Aboud Saeed writes anecdotes, aphorisms, prose poems and commentary.
 About his mother, smoking, Facebook, love, and daily life during the violent Syrian conflict.
 Displaying a dark humor in sharing the absurdities of his life, he provides a different and more humane perspective on current events in his country than all the news and reports that usually reach us.

-Also available in German (as ebook, book, radio play, theatre production), in Spanish, and with selected posts in Syria Speaks.
-Art and Culture from the Frontline (English Pen Award) and in the anthology for the Generational Triennal 2015 at The New Museum, New York, edited by Brian Droitcour.
+Also available in German (as ebook, book, radio play, theatre production), in Spanish, Portuguese, Danish and selected for the anthology Syria Speaks.
+Art and Culture from the Frontline which was awarded the English PEN Award.
+Some extracts have also been reprinted in the anthology for the Generational Triennal 2015 at The New Museum, New York, edited by Brian Droitcour.